 Verónica Martínez-MatsudaAssistant Professor

 Professor Martínez-Matsuda is an Assistant Professor at Cornell University’s ILR School, where she teaches courses on Immigration, Latinx Studies, and American Labor and Working-Class History.
 She received her PhD in U.S. History from The University of Texas at Austin.
 Her dissertation—Making the Modern Migrant: Work, Community, and Struggle in the Federal Migratory Labor Camp Program, 1935-1947—was awarded the Barnes F. Lathrop Prize for Best Dissertation in the Department of History.
 It was also awarded "runner up" for the Best Dissertation Prize by Labor History (Routledge).
 Her current research examines the role of the federal migrant labor camp program in the lives of farmworker families across the United States.
 More generally, she's interested in the intersections between labor and citizenship, particularly immigrants’ and migrants’ social movements and cross-racial organizing efforts for improved living and working conditions.
-She is completing a book manuscript on this topic titled, Experiment in Democracy: Race, Rights, and Reform in the U.S. Migrant Labor Camp Program (forthcoming with the University of Pennsylvania Press, “Politics and Culture in Modern America” book series).
-Her research has received funding from the Ford Foundation, the Smithsonian, and the Woodrow Wilson National Fellowship Foundation, among others.
+Her book manuscript on this topic, Migrant Citizenship: Race, Rights, and Reform in the U.S. Farm Labor Camp Program, is forthcoming with the University of Pennsylvania Press as part of its “Politics and Culture in Modern America” book series.
+Her research has received funding from the Ford Foundation, the Smithsonian, and the Woodrow Wilson National Fellowship Foundation, among other institutions.

 Dr. Martínez-Matsuda's teaching fields of interest and expertise include: U.S. Modern Social and Cultural History, The Great Depression and the New Deal, Immigration/Migration History, Latinx Studies, U.S.-Mexico Borderlands Studies, Women’s History, and Comparative Race and Ethnic Studies.